Geometry of the generalized Bloch sphere for qutrits: Obese-tetrahedron: A deeper look

 The first two questions turn out to be connected, and so they are best treated together.
-Recall that the obese-tetrahedral $(146)$ section consists of all $3\times 3$ density matrices which are {\em real} with {\em equal entries along the diagonal}.
-We ask: what are the $SU(3)$ matrices $U$ which under conjugation $\rho({\bm n})\to\rho'({\bm n}) = \rho({\bm n}') = U\rho({\bm n}) U^{\dagger}$ maps the $(146)$ section onto itself.
+Recall that the obese-tetrahedral $\{146\}$ section consists of all $3\times 3$ density matrices which are {\em real} with {\em equal entries along the diagonal}.
+We ask: what are the $SU(3)$ matrices $U$ which under conjugation $\rho({\bm n})\to\rho'({\bm n}) = \rho({\bm n}') = U\rho({\bm n}) U^{\dagger}$ map the $\{146\}$ section onto itself.
 Such matrices will of course constitute a subgroup of $SU(3)$ and, indeed, it will be a subgroup of $SO(3) \subset SU(3)$.
-Since the relevant $SU(3)$ matrices are real, they will map the $(257)$ three-section, the real linear span of the `imaginary' $\lambda$-matrices onto itself.
-It follows that the $(38)$ two-section of diagonal $\lambda$-matrices too will be mapped onto itself under the conjugation action of these matrices $\in SO(3)\subset SU(3)$. {\em This implies that the relevant $SO(3)$ matrices have to be signed or generalized permutation matrices}.
+Since the relevant $SU(3)$ matrices are real, they will map the $\{257\}$ three-section, the real linear span of the `imaginary' $\lambda$-matrices onto itself.
+It follows that the $\{38\}$ two-section of diagonal $\lambda$-matrices too will be mapped onto itself under the conjugation action of these matrices $\in SO(3)\subset SU(3)$. {\em This implies that the relevant $SO(3)$ matrices have to be signed or generalized permutation matrices}.

 It is well known that every $SU(3)$ matrix acts on the eight $\lambda$-matrices, through conjugation, as an $SO(8)$ rotation; this is the adjoint representation of $SU(3)$.
-Thus, our consideration in the above paragraph shows that the question of what is the subgroup of $SU(3)$ which maps the $(146)$ section in $\mathbb{R}^8$ onto itself is the same as the following question: What is the (maximal) subgroup of $SU(3)$ matrices whose adjoint representation has the form of a direct sum $3\oplus 3\oplus 2$, the two three-spaces arising as the linear spans $(146)$, $(256)$ respectively, and the two-space arising as the linear span $(38)$?
+Thus, our consideration in the above paragraph shows that the question of what is the subgroup of $SU(3)$ which maps the $\{146\}$ section in $\mathds{R}^8$ onto itself is the same as the following question: What is the (maximal) subgroup of $SU(3)$ matrices whose adjoint representation has the form of a direct sum $3\oplus 3\oplus 2$, the two three-spaces arising as the linear spans $\{146\}$, $\{256\}$ respectively, and the two-space arising as the linear span $\{38\}$?
 This subgroup of real $SU(3)$ matrices is easily determined and it has $24$ elements: the six $3\times 3$ permutation matrices have {\em three} nonzero entries each; choice of independent signature for each entry results in $6\times2^3=48$ matrices, exactly half of them have positive determinant and hence are elements of $SO(3)$.
 This 24-element discrete subgroup of $SO(3)$ turns out to be {\em isomorphic to the tetrahedral group $T_d$} whose character table is reproduced in Table\,\ref{table-3}.
+The pair of three-dimensional irreducible representations marked $T_1,~ T_2$ and the two-dimensional one marked $E$ will prove significant for our purpose.

 We enumerate the elements of this discrete subgroup of $SO(3)\subset SU(3)$ in the same traditional order in which they are listed in the character table, namely identity, followed by the eight $C_3$ rotations, followed by the three $C_2$ rotations, followed by the six $S_4$ improper rotations, and finally the six mirror reflections.